Jun711/jun711.github.io/_posts/2019-03-09-how-to-pause-or-stop-elastic-beanstalk-environment-from-running.md

 ## Summary
 With this, you can pause and continue running your Elastic Beanstalk environment whenever you want.

-Check out [Elastic Beanstalk Worker Auto Scaling By Queue Size](https://jun711.github.io/aws/aws-elastic-beanstalk-worker-auto-scale-by-queue-size/){:target="view_window"} if you would like to know how to pause an Elastic Beanstalk environment instance temporarily.
+Check out [Elastic Beanstalk Worker Auto Scaling By Queue Size](https://jun711.github.io/aws/aws-elastic-beanstalk-worker-auto-scale-by-queue-size/){:target="view_window"} if you would like to know how to auto scale an Elastic Beanstalk worker by queue size.

 {% include eof.md %}